 And you’re not alone in feeling this way.
 Older adults reflect this sentiment on a societal level—according to the American Advisors Group (AAG), 92% of seniors would prefer to spend their later years in the comfort of their own homes.

 As you age, health challenges arise that can make it challenging to maintain your independent life at home.
-If you or your loved one’s goal is to increase physical autonomy and age at home and with dignity, in-home care might be the right option for you.
+If you or your loved one’s goal is to increase physical autonomy and age at home and with dignity, in-home care might be the right care option for you.
 According to the Centers for Disease Control and Prevention (CDC), 4.5 million people sought home care in 2015.

 This article will break down what each type of home care includes and help you determine which might be best for you or your loved one.
 Let’s get started!